toan-ly/Optimizer-Visualization/README.md

 # Optimizer Visualization using MATLAB
 ## Overview
-This project provides interactive visualizations to compare the convergence behavior of popular optimization algorithms that I implemented from scratch on differnet mathematical functions/terrains:
+This project provides interactive visualizations to compare the convergence behavior of popular optimization algorithms that I implemented from scratch on different mathematical functions/terrains:
 * __Gradient Descent__
 * __Gradient Descent with Momentum (Momentum)__
 * __Nesterov Accelerated Gradient (NAG)__